CD4022/pl-compiler/README.md

 - In this part of the project, we want to design and implement a semantic analyzer for the PL programming language.
 The semantic analyzer performs checks such as type checking, scope resolution, and function verification.
 It receives a parse tree from the syntactic analyzer and generates a semantic tree if there are no semantic errors in the input program.
 The semantic tree is created using the rules of semantic analysis.

 * Each identifier must be declared before use.
-An identifier can be a variable or a function.
+An identifier can be a `variable` or a `function`.
 * Each scope starts with a specific block.
 A scope can have multiple sub-scopes.
-A block begins with an opening curly brace { and ends with a closing curly brace }.
+A block begins with an opening curly brace `{` and ends with a closing curly brace `}`.
 If a new block is started within another block, it is considered a sub-scope of the outer block.
 Scopes define the visibility and lifetime of variables.
-* The language has three basic data types: int, char, and bool.
+* The language has three basic data types: `int`, `char`, and `bool`.
-* The operands of arithmetic operators must be of type int, and the operands of logical operators must be of type bool.
+* The operands of arithmetic operators must be of type `int`, and the operands of logical operators must be of type `bool`.
-* The index of an array must be of type int and greater than or equal to zero.
+* The index of an array must be of type `int` and greater than or equal to zero.
-* The type of the conditional expression in an if or while statement must be bool.
+* The type of the conditional expression in an `if` statement must be `bool`.
-* The main function must have no parameters, and its return type must be int.
+* The `main` function must have no parameters, and its `return` type must be `int`.
 * Function calls must match the number and types of parameters defined in the function's declaration.
 * In an assignment statement, the type of the left-hand side must match the type of the right-hand side.
 If there are nested assignments, each left-hand side must match the type of the right-hand side.
 * The type of the expression in a return statement must match the return type of the function.